-- ⇒ EEL 4744C Microprocessor Applications - ⇒ Fluent in object-oriented programming (Python and/or C++); basics of linear algebra and calculus
+- ⇒ Microprocessor Applications or embedded systems or AI or equivalent courses - ⇒ Fluent in object-oriented programming (Python and/or C++); Linear algebra and calculus

 COURSE OBJECTIVES

 The primary objective of this course is to learn theoretical and experimental fundamentals involved in the design and operation of autonomous robots and/or intelligent agents.
 The introductory discussions span over the subtopics of robot perception, planning, and control.
 Other major topics include robot part design, sensory integration, motion kinematics, simulation testing (ROS/ROS2), unmodeled environmental/social factors, and aspects of field deployment.
 In addition to the standard terrestrial robotic systems, we will cover analogous topics and design choices for underwater robotics and aerial robotics as well.
 All the materials and homeworks of this course are developed based on the widely accepted practices of robotics technologies in the modern era.
 An intended side-effect of this course is to strengthen your expertise toward: